Search This Blog

 Wheel & Sprocket, since 1973, Midwest, USA

-Lastly, must credit every author, blogger, correspondent, distributor, magazine editor, reporter, and whoever haphazardly and slowly doles out data, usually for a paycheck, sticks their smutty noses into this sweaty business, and summarizes with some incomplete list with some preposterous presumption of copyright ownership of information already in public domain.
+Lastly, must credit every author, blogger, correspondent, distributor, magazine editor, reporter, and whoever haphazardly and slowly doles out data, usually for a paycheck, sticks their smutty noses into this sweaty business, and summarizes with incomplete lists with some preposterous presumption of copyright ownership of information already in public domain.
 Bicycle culture and Tour de France was begun by sports magazine publisher Henri Desgrange way back in 1903.
 Participants tragicomically and transparently try to cement sales and create rivalries.
 Ignoring them altogether never ends well.